Meet the Innovators

 Teen Health Research, North Carolina

-Let’s Talk is an app to support communication between parents and the young people in their lives about sexual health topics.
+Let’s Talk is an app to support communication between parents and the young people in their lives about health topics.

 Selfsea